Efficlose

 2. Obligations to safeguard PHI under the HIPAA Security Rule

-3. Breach notification timelines and procedures
+3. Breach notification timelines and procedures — HHS's Breach Notification Rule sets the minimum floor

 4. The vendor's obligations to subcontractors who also handle PHI